 It is said to be quite an issue for people who were earning in the lower bracket of salary as the final salary per month came down to be not sufficient for their monthly expenses, often driving them to debt.
 India is comparatively conscious about debt but has not helped in such situations.

 However, new Indian Budget for 2015 was released bringing relief to some.
-Earlier, the EPF functioned based on contributing 12% of their monthly salary towards the Employees Provident Fund, while the employer too had to make the same contribution every month.
+Earlier, the EPF functioned based on contributing 12% of their monthly salary towards EPF, while the employer too had to make the same contribution every month.
 Besides the EPF, employers had to contribute 8.33% on the pension for every individual employee.

 Employer’s EPF Contribution

-This is payable for all establishments that have or are employing 20 or more people and are engaged in an industry listed under one of the 180 industries under Section 6 of Act, with 12% of the basic pay, Daily Allowance, food concession along with retaining allowance, if there are any, upto a maximum of Rs.15,000 each month.
+This is payable for all establishments that have or are employing 20 or more people and are engaged in an industry listed under one of the 180 industries under Section 6 of Act, with 12% of the basic pay, Daily Allowance, food concession along with retaining allowance, if there are any, up to a maximum of Rs.15,000 each month.
 Some voluntary contributions that are higher are acceptable with a joint request from the employer and the employee.
 But, the rate of contribution has to be 10% for some categories of establishments that include: